Wrong-Site Surgery Is A Real Problem

 (45) Performing or attempting to perform any surgical or invasive procedure on the wrong patient or at the wrong anatomical site or performing the wrong surgical procedure on a patient.

-If you or a loved one are injured through a wrong site surgical procedure, you should consult an experienced medical malpractice attorney to review your rights, which would include filing suit against the negligent medical provider(s).
-While it is almost always necessary to present expert testimony to establish the applicable standard of care in a medical negligence case, one potential exception to this rule may, in the right case, be a wrong site surgery case.
+If you or a loved one is injured through a wrong-site surgical procedure, you should consult an experienced West Des Moines lawyer to review your rights, which would include filing suit against the negligent medical provider(s).
+While it is almost always necessary to present expert testimony to establish the applicable standard of care in a medical negligence case, one potential exception to this rule may, in the right case, be a wrong-site surgery case.